koding/kdlearn/guides/connect-with-ssh-windows/index.md

 # Connect with SSH from Windows

 Connecting to your VM with SSH will allow you to use another Terminal, outside of Koding, to interact with your Koding VM.
-This is also required if you're interested in using [SSH Tunneling](tunneling).
+This is also required if you're interested in using [SSH Tunneling][tunneling].
 If you're connecting from a Mac or Linux, have a look [here][connect-unix].

 We are going to be connecting using PuTTY, and we are going to use the terminology "local" to represent the machine that you're connecting to Koding with.